Bio-inspired computing: Brain-inspired chip

-Challenges in Brain-Inspired Computing

 Unclear Brain mechanism cognition

 The human brain is a product of evolution.
 Although its structure and information processing mechanism are constantly optimized, compromises in the evolution process are inevitable.
 The cranial nervous system is a multi-scale structure.
 There are still several important problems in the mechanism of information processing at each scale, such as the fine connection structure of neuron scales and the mechanism of brain-scale feedback.
 Therefore, even a comprehensive calculation of the number of neurons and synapses is only 1/1000 of the size of the human brain, and it is still very difficult to study at the current level of scientific research.

+Recent advances in brain simulation linked individual variability in human cognitive processing speed and fluid intelligence to the balance of excitation and inhibition in structural brain networks, functional connectivity, winner-take-all decision-making and attractor working memory.

 Unclear Brain-inspired computational models and algorithms

 In the future research of cognitive brain computing model, it is necessary to model the brain information processing system based on multi-scale brain neural system data analysis results, construct a brain-inspired multi-scale neural network computing model, and simulate multi-modality of brain in multi-scale.
 Intelligent behavioral ability such as perception, self-learning and memory, and choice.
 Machine learning algorithms are not flexible and require high-quality sample data that is manually labeled on a large scale.
 Training models require a lot of computational overhead.
 Brain-inspired artificial intelligence still lacks advanced cognitive ability and inferential learning ability.